volodymyrprokopyuk/knowledge-base/programming/javascript.md

     const a = 1
     console.log(tag`A ${a + 1} B`) // B 3 A
     ```
-- Arrow functions are always anonymous (no named reference for recursion or
+- **Arrow functions** are always anonymous (no named reference for recursion or
-  event binding / unbinding) function expressions (there is no function
+  event binding/unbinding) function expressions (there is no arrow function
-  declarations) + parameters destructuring, default values and spread / gather
+  declaration) + parameters destructuring, default values, and spread/gather
   operator
-- Inside arrow function the `this` binding is not dynamic, but is instead
+- Inside an arrow function `this` is lexical (not dynamic).
+Arrow function is a
-  lexical (arrow function is a nicer alternative to `const self = this` or
+  nicer alternative to `const self = this` or `f.bind(this)`
-  `f.bind(this)`)
+- Array indexing `for (index; condition; increment)`
-- `for (index; condition; increment)`, `for property in object`,
+- Oject properties `for property in object`
-  `for element of iterator`
+- Iterator `for element of iterator`
 - `RegExp` sticky `y` flag restricts the pattern to match just at the position
   of the `lastIndex` which is set to the next character beyond the end of the
   previous match (`y` flag implies a virtual anchor at the beginning of the